Aptitude Test Master

 The aptitude test lasts ninety minutes.
 It consists of multiple choice questions (where appropriate with the opportunity to support answers with arguments) and a short essay.
 The basic literature of the bachelor's program can be used for preparation.

-An online information event via Zoom will be held on June 5, 2023 at 6:00 pm CET.
-Among other things, the aptitude procedure, the study contents and the study organization will be discussed.
+An online information event via Zoom was held on June 5, 2023 at 6:00 pm CET.
+Among other things, the aptitude procedure, the study contents and the study organization were discussed.
 More information to follow.

 The degree program coordinator and academic counselor for the Master Degree Program in Political Science is Stephan Weltzer, M.A.